Pediatric Orthopedic Surgeons treating Fused Toes

 The Fixation Techniques to Keep the Osteotomy Stable

 With a reconstructive plate or a one-third tubular plate, surgeons stabilize osteotomies in older kids.
 This will provide a firmer fixation with fewer risks of fixation loss.
 This may allow for early mobilization depending on fixation stability, which is advocated by some.
-However, doing so necessitates that the distal fragment be large enough to accommodate at least two wires.
+However, doing so necessitates that the distal fragment accommodate at least two wires.
 Furthermore, this procedure becomes problematic for young children’s cooperation and pin tract care.

-Depending on the size of the bones, smaller children may benefit from K wires whereas older children may need plate fixation.
+Depending on the size of the bones, smaller children may benefit from K-wires, whereas older children may need plate fixation.
 French reported using screws with wire loop fixation, although this approach has a significant risk of fixation loss.
 It has been successful in employing reconstruction plates with little danger of fixation loss.
 In order for the osteotomy to function well with the least amount of danger of fixation loss, we at Medical City Kids Ortho suggest a reconstruction plate fixation.

-What Issues or Difficulties Might Cubitus Varus Correction Cause?
+What Issues Might Cubitus Varus Correction Cause?

 Correcting cubitus varus can involve a surgical procedure to realign the bones of the forearm and reposition the elbow joint.
 While the goal of the procedure is to improve function and reduce pain, there are potential risks and complications associated with any surgery, including: